veribuild/veribuild.github.io/list.md

 ### How to Access the Reports

-You can use the following account to login in the bug report system.
+You can use the following account to login into the bug report system.
 - Username: veribuildviewer
 - Password: veribuildviewer